twyblade64/Unity-AudioManager/README.md

 For music tracks preferably put the AudioClip you want to play on the AudioManager component.

 For sound effects, first load the AudioClips using **LoadFX** and use **PlayFX** whenever you want to play them.

+## Examples
+Included in the Assets/Examples folder, you can check three different examples:
+1. *01_SoundEffects*: An small demo with balls falling and playing a sound on OnCollisionEnter events.
+2. *02_AudioManagerProxy*: Multiple buttons using the Unity UI, each one playing a different sound on click.
+3. *03_Music*: Four different scenes showing the interactions with different music clips on the AudioManager.

 ## To Do
   * Add volume management for music and sounds.